NOTE: This page also applies to PM45 machine Dell Latitude E6400 if it contains an Nvidia GPU (Libreboot blob scripts can insert the VGA ROM)

 in the example below):

-You should check that the blobs were inserted in cbfs, if needed; for example, EC firmware or MRC firmware.
+You should check that the files were inserted in cbfs, if needed; for example, EC firmware or MRC firmware.

 Next: